 The Cuisinart Hurricane matched this performance using its "Green Smoothie" button.
 However, it did take about 35 seconds longer than the Vitamix brand models.
 These products all carried their excellent performances into our berry smoothie test, though the Cuisinart did perform just a slight bit worse than the Vitamix models.
 The A2500 and the 5200 did the best, completely obliterating not only the fruit but the seeds as well.
-The Vitamix Pro 750 destroyed all of the seeds but left a few residual pieces of strawberry that remained unblended.
+The Vitamix Pro 750 destroyed all of the seeds but left a few residual pieces of unblended strawberry.

 The Cuisinart Hurricane struggled a little when it came to blending up the berry seeds, leaving significantly more than the trio of Vitamix models.
-This was using the "Fruit Smoothie" setting, which runs for about 45 seconds.
+This was while using the "Fruit Smoothie" setting, which runs for about 45 seconds.